jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Request the exclusion of inactive X-H bonds after normal GVB computation finished.
 For example, a normal GVB computation of the benzene molecule using cc-pVDZ basis set will lead to 15 pairs in total, which contains 9 pairs of C-C bonds and 6 pairs of C-H bonds.
 If the keyword `excludeXH` is specified in `mokit{}`, then a GVB(9) computation containing only C-C bonds will be automatically performed after GVB(15).

 ## 4.4.38 NMR
 Request the calculation of nuclear shielding constants.
-Currently only the CASSF method is supported.
+Currently only the CASSCF method is supported.
 Gauge-Independent Atomic Orbital (GIAO) method is used to compute the NMR shielding tensors.
 Note that:

 (1) This keyword should be written in mokit{}, not in the Gaussian keyword line `#p ...`.